 - Issues papers

-Our latest issues paper looks at the use and impact of restrictive practices on people with disability.
+This issues paper looks at the use and impact of restrictive practices on people with disability.
 We want to know about the effects of restrictive practice on people with disability.
 We are also interested in understanding how laws, policies and practices around restrictive practices can be improved to better prevent and protect people with disability from violence, abuse, neglect and exploitation.

-Issues paper (Auslan) - Restrictive practices
+Issues paper - Restrictive practices (Auslan)

 We are the Disability Royal Commission.